 Suffolk Steps is proud partner of Keep Moving Suffolk, a local campaign aimed at helping people stay active during the Covid-19 pandemic.
 Keep Moving Suffolk aims to inspire and encourage people to stay active, move or move more, by sharing ideas, tips, useful links and positive stories during these unprecedented times, using the hashtag #KeepMovingSuffolk

 The Association for Suffolk Museums is also a regular contributor to Families Suffolk Magazine, which is packed full of useful parenting articles and up to date information for families living in, or visiting Suffolk.
-You can view a free pull out map of Suffolk Step locations in the latest edition of Families Suffolk Magazine.
+Families Suffolk is a regular supporter of Suffolk Steps, visit their website to see the latest edition.

 Why go walking?